Cell Signaling Technology

 1. Discard plate contents into a receptacle.

-3. For each wash, strike plates on fresh towels hard enough to remove the residual solution in each well, but do not allow wells to dry completely at any time.
+3. For each wash, strike plates on fresh paper towels hard enough to remove the residual solution in each well, but do not allow wells to dry completely at any time.

 4. Clean the underside of all wells with a lint-free tissue.

-5. Add 50 µl of Detection Antibody (green color) to each well.
+5. Add 50 µl of detection antibody (green color) to each well.
 Seal with tape and incubate the plate at room temperature for 1 hr.

 6. Repeat wash procedure (Section C, Step 4).